General Information

 Take your chess to the next level with advanced lessons, game analysis, and coaching from experienced instructors.

-Let Us Help Bring Chess to Your Community
+Bring Chess to Your Community

-The History of the Mechanics' Institute Chess Club
+The History of Mechanics' Institute Chess Club

-The Mechanics' Institute Chess Club holds the distinction of being the oldest continuously operating chess club in the United States.
+Mechanics' Institute Chess Club holds the distinction of being the oldest continuously operating chess club in the United States.
 Its long and storied history reflects a deep commitment to the game and the chess community.

 The first world-class player to visit San Francisco was Johann Zukertort, who spent nearly a month in the city in July 1884.
 George H. D. Gossip visited the city and the club in 1888, writing an account of chess in San Francisco for the June 1888 International Chess Magazine.